TomSssM/MyCodewars/snippets/server-side-js/8-other-prot/article.md

 [Here](./code-2/index.html) is the demo of the stuff we just talked about :)

-# Post Almost Without XHR
+# Request Almost Without XHR

 In the past we have looked at fetching data from the server via creating `script` tags and having the server write the arguments to functions and those arguments were data from the server.
-But how can we _post_ something to the server in a similar manner?
-Well nowadays it is irrelevant but in the past an approach such as we will take a quick peek at was used in old IE to post data to the server ( even with COMET!
+Well nowadays it is irrelevant but in the past an approach such as we will take a quick peek at was used in old IE to exchange data with the server ( even with COMET!
 Despite the fact no WebSocket existed ).
 For that we would create an iframe and send some data to it via the proper use of a form.
 All we have to do in order for such a form to write stuff into iframe is specify the `id` of the iframe in the form's `target` attribute and have the server correctly handle such a request by writing the info that should go into that iframe ( for example `<script>` tag ).
 [Here](./code-3/) is the demo of this approach ( although as of now it is almost obsolete ).

+__Note:__ you might think that since we _post_ data to an iframe we should always use `POST` method but this isn't in fact necessary.
+With `POST` we can simply send info in a more elegant way ( `text/plain` as JSON ) or via some other encoding, but we can also send all the input data in `application/x-www-form-urlencoded` as part of the request url if we use 'GET'.
+Doesn't matter because so long as we have `target` set to an iframe on the form element whatever response the server gives will become the HTML of an iframe.